rybakov-ks/ParticleAnalyzer/README.md

 - Eccentricity (unitless)
 - Intensity values (grayscale units)

-*Note: Micrometer values are calculated using the SEM image's scale bar or known pixel-to-µm ratio*

 ### Size Distribution Visualization
 ![Distribution Plots](Images/3.png)
 *Normal distribution fitting for all measured parameters showing particle population characteristics*

+## Scale Calibration
+Micrometer values are calculated by:
+1. Identifying the SEM image's scale bar using two marker points
+2. Manually specifying the known real-world distance between markers
+3. Automatically computing the pixel-to-µm conversion ratio

+*Note: For accurate µm measurements, please ensure:*
+- The scale bar is clearly visible in your image
+- You input the correct reference distance when prompted
+- The scale bar was created at the same magnification as your particles